Plant the right tree in the right place. Plant taller trees away from overhead utility lines.

 Active Management

-During the month of March, ECE will continue tree maintenance in Henryetta and Kiefer, with crews starting in Nuyaka.
+During the month of December, ECE will continue tree maintenance in the Okemah and Bearden areas.
 Trees will be trimmed to reduce weather related outages and members will be notified prior to trimming.
 Please verify that the cooperative has your correct contact information on file.

 Members will be notified via phone prior to trimming.
 Please verify that the cooperative has your correct contact information on file.
 You may experience brief outages as our system is set to prioritize the safety of our crews.
 East Central regrets any inconvenience this may cause and we appreciate your patience and cooperation during these projects.
 If you have any special instructions about entering your property or questions, please call our office at 918-756-0833.
 You can also receive notices and alerts by text.
 Please log in to SmartHub to manage your notifications.